Ever read a line in someone's book and think it's flavorful but then pause, trying to make sense of it?

 Your editor will probably tell you they do all the time, and usually it's a simple fix.
 But it might leave the author wondering why they couldn't have their amazing, saucy line.

-Here are a few I see more often than others and why I tend to change them.
+Here are a few we see more often than others and why we tend to change them.

 "Look at [them] through [my] eyelashes"